snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/installation-and-set-up/android-tracker/index.md

   ...
 }
 ```
 No other dependencies are required to track events.
-However, some **optional** dependencies can be added: `InstallReferrer` to enable the referrer context entity of the [`ApplicationInstall` event](docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/installation-tracking/index.md), and the `Play Services` dependencies for [tracking the app set ID and AAID](docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/platform-and-application-context/index.md).
+However, some **optional** dependencies can be added:
+- `InstallReferrer` to enable the referrer context entity of the [`ApplicationInstall` event](docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/installation-tracking/index.md).
+-  `Play Services` dependencies for [tracking the app set ID and AAID](docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/platform-and-application-context/index.md).

 ## Setting up